sophnagle/line-drawer/README.md

-# line-drawer
+# Line-drawer

+This is Project 4 of Experimental JavaScript with SuperHi.
+We dive into 3D in the browser and use Three.js to add cameras, scenes, geometries, materials and meshes to the project.

+The live site can be found [HERE](https://sophnagle.github.io/line-drawer/)

+## Tech stack
+* HTML
+* CSS
+* JavaScript

+## Bugs
-interia scroll bug fixed for iOS only
+* interia scroll bug fixed for iOS only

-touch screen only works in iOS
+* Touch screen only works in iOS

+SuperHi suggests:

     event.touches[0].clientX
     event.touches[0].clientY

     // so you could maybe do the following: event.pageX || event.touches[0].clientX

+However for me this is still an unresolved bug.